lottaalatalo/FinalProject/README.md

 <strong>Inspiration</strong>

 My inspiration for this project was the challenge that goes around youtube in which the players get the chance to guess the youtber, just like it works in this project.
-I enjoy watching these kind of challenges because most of the time I like to play along to test my knowledg but also to see what
+I enjoy watching these kind of challenges because most of the time I like to play along to test my knowledg but also to see how to players perform in the challenge.

 <strong>Interaction</strong>

-<strong>Timeline</strong>
+The interaction comes into this project with the button which is pressed to get a turn to guess.
+By pressing the button, it indicates the program that a player is ready to enter an answer which will bring up a text box.
+With a makey makey, I will be able to make a button to indicate which player gets a chance to answer, as well as a sound to go with the button.

+<h3>Timeline</h3>

-Milestone 1: May 12th 2017
+<strong>Milestone 1: May 12th 2017 </strong>

-- Get an idea for the project
+-Get an idea for the project

-- Learn how "text" works in processing
+-Learn how "text" works in processing

-- Find the pictures of the Youtubers
+-Find the pictures of the Youtubers

-Milestone 2: May 19th 2017
+<strong>Milestone 2: May 19th 2017</strong>

+-Upload the images to the code

+-Learn how to move from to screen to scree (what happens after a person gets an anser correct)

+-Connect the game to the makey makey

-Milestone 3: May 29th 2017
+<strong>Milestone 3: May 29th 2017</strong>

+-Figure out how the point system works

+-Connect the images and the "text" option for the game